Analyzing Passive Acoustic Data with MHKiT

 from mhkit import acoustics

-Read in Hydrophone Measurements
+Read Hydrophone Data

 The read_hydrophone function scales and transforms raw measurements given a few input parameters.
 Most parameters needed to convert the raw data are stored in the native .wav format header blocks, but two, the peak voltage (“peak_voltage”) of the sensor’s analog-to-digital converter (ADC) and file “start_time” (usually stored in the filename) are required.